-Ah Paraty, the colonial darling in the state of Rio de Janeiro.
+Ah Paraty, the colonial darling in the state of Rio de Janeiro, Brazil.
 Flanked by dense jungle, gushing waterfalls and the impressive Costa Verde.
-Where the streets are lined with whitewashed buildings, vibrantly coloured door frames and elegant displays of wealth by the simplest of expressions (does your house have both a pineapple or a flute jutting from the façade?)
+Where the streets are lined with whitewashed buildings, vibrantly coloured door frames and elegant displays of wealth by the simplest of expressions.
+Does your house have both a pineapple or a flute jutting from the façade?
 Despite the ankle twisting cobbled streets, this little gem of a town charmed the pants off of us.
+Read on for our experience in Paraty, Brazil.

 We were mostly excited about the highly anticipated food scene in Paraty.
 Words of succulent king prawns and to-die-for Thai food had been on the lips of many travellers we’d met along the way.